wp-plugins/role-scoper/readme.txt

 * Compat : Simple Fields plugin - non-Administrators could not use custom field file uploader
 * BugFix : When editing is based on category, could not upload files into edit form prior to saving post
 * Feature : Filter "Add New" links out of WP Admin bar if user lacks site-wide capability
+* BugFix : Non-administrators could not add a non-hierarchical custom term to post unless they have corresponding taxonomy Manager role

 = 1.3.27 - 19 Jan 2011 =